 A dormer is a structural element of a building that protrudes from the plane of the sloping roof surface.
 Dormers are used, either in original construction or as later additions, to create usable space and height within the roof.
-Dormers are a valuable addition when designing a loft conversion, enabling the addition of windows and balconies.
+Dormers are a valuable part of the design for a loft conversion, enabling the addition of windows and balconies.

 Flat roof dormer:

-The roof of this dormer is flat and almost level with a frontal eave that parallels the main roof eave.
+The roof of this dormer is flat and almost level with a frontal eave that parallels the main roof fascia.
 A slight fall to the top is required for rainwater drainage.
-They are usually large in size creating a large living space within the roof.
+They are usually large in size maximising living space within the roof.

 Pitched roof dormer: